s1eve-mcdichae1/RetroPie-Extra/README.md

 # RetroPie-Extra

-**Should I bother?**

-**Someone is sclaping my work with out doing it right.
-Hes looking at my work and then making the edits to make it look like hes doing the work or thats how i see it**

-**you all can blame him for messing it all up. call me shallow i dont care.**

-**Now i know why ZeroJay quit**

-**apologize for acting childish over this but im still upset about it all**
+**Apologize for acting childish over this but im still upset about it all**

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.
 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made